AI Data Center Power - Market Intelligence

 Company Overview

-~$1.89B May 2026 IPO - now public (Nasdaq: FRVO) - Houston, TX
+~$2.2B May 2026 IPO gross proceeds - now public (Nasdaq: FRVO) - Houston, TX

 Fervo Energy makes 24/7 carbon-free baseload power by drilling deep into hot rock and creating artificial underground reservoirs.
 They took horizontal drilling and hydraulic stimulation from the oil and gas industry and applied it to geothermal energy - tapping heat sources that were never accessible before.